"Abrupt climate change" was discovered by accident by Russell Coope (1930-2011), over 50 years ago.

 This fossilised beetle is well preserved.

-Scientists often identify fossil beetles from fragments.
+Scientists often identify the fossil beetles from fragments.